17 Employee Theft Statistics You Don't Want to Miss in 2023

 (ACFE)

-People are less likely to steal if they have a boss who’s involved with the company dynamic.
+People are less likely to steal if a boss is involved in the company dynamic.
 One-on-one meetings are an excellent way to see if there are any issues.
 Reviews are also very beneficial.

 Make sure your company has clear policies.
 Protect sensitive data and don’t give many people access to it.
 Try to set a good example and be as present as possible.
 As earlier discussed, an employee wouldn’t commit a crime if they knew they’d get caught.

-The good news is that it can be avoided, to an extent.
+The good news is that it can be avoided if employers and workers practice honesty and integrity.

 How often do employees steal?